swastikalakhotia/swastika-projects/README.md

  # swastika-projects
-this is my first git repos
+This is my first git repository.
+Author - Swastika Lakhotia